Krekun/vrchat-mcp-osc/README.md

 planning to upload npm soon...

-1. clone this repository to your pc
+1. Clone this repository to your PC

-1. build with pnpm -r build
+2. Build with `pnpm -r build`

-2. Configure VRChat to enable OSC (in-game settings)
+3. Configure VRChat to enable OSC (in-game settings)

-3. Configure Claude Desktop to use VRChat MCP OSC by editing the `claude_desktop_config.json` file:
+4. Configure Claude Desktop to use VRChat MCP OSC by editing the `claude_desktop_config.json` file:

 ```json
 {